Centre for Virus Research

 Primary supervisor: Anthony Cunningham

 The main target cell for HIV is the CD4 T-lymphocyte in which HIV explosively replicates resulting in rapid cell death.
-However HIV is also able to replicate other cells of the immune system.
+However HIV is also able to replicate in other cells of the immune system.
 In macrophages a non-cytopathic infection occurs and these cells remain long lived.
 Macrophages therefore serve as a viral reservoir and act to constantly reseed the immune system of infected individuals with fresh virus.
 When cells come into contact with a foreign antigen they secrete antiviral molecules called interferons (IFN) which help to protect them and bystander cells from viral infection by inducing the expression of hundreds of IFN stimulated genes (ISG).
-These genes act to restrict viral replication via a wide array of mechanisms and the functions of many of them remains unknown.
 We have recently shown that HIV is able to directly induce a small subset of these ISGs in macrophages while at the same time blocking interferon induction.
+The IFN regulatory factor (IRF) family are known to play key roles in modulating both IFN induction and the expression of ISGs.

-This project will provide a comprehensive education in isolation of macrophages from human blood; the use of quantitative PCR (QPCR) in determining changes in gene expression levels; western blot and flow cytometry to determine protein expression levels.
+This project will provide a comprehensive education in production of macrophages from human blood; HIV infectivity assays, quantitative PCR and microarrays (QPCR) for determining changes in gene expression levels; silencing RNA technology; western blot and flow cytometry to determine protein expression levels.

 Discipline: Infectious diseases and Immunology